Elsie Inglis

-Eliza Maud "Elsie" Inglis (16 August 1864 – 26 November 1917) was a Scottish doctor, surgeon, teacher, suffragist, and founder of the Scottish Women's Hospitals.
+Eliza Maud "Elsie" Inglis (16 August 1864 – 26 November 1917) was a Scottish medical doctor, surgeon, teacher, suffragist, and founder of the Scottish Women's Hospitals.
 She was the first woman to hold the Serbian Order of the White Eagle.

 Early life and education

-Inglis was born on 16 August 1864, in the hill station town of Naini Tal, India.
+Inglis was born on 16 August 1864, in the hill station town of Naini Tal, British India.
 Inglis had eight siblings and was the second daughter and third youngest.
-Her parents were Harriet Lowes Thompson and John Forbes David Inglis (1820–1894), a magistrate who worked in the Indian civil service as Chief Commissioner of Oudh through the East India Company, as did her maternal grandfather.
+Her parents were Harriet Lowes Thompson (1827-1885) and John Forbes David Inglis (1820–1894), a magistrate who ended his career in the Indian civil service as Chief Commissioner of Oudh, having been first employed under the East India Company, as did her maternal grandfather.
 Inglis's parents considered the education of a daughter as important as that of a son, and also had them schooled in India.
 Elsie and her sister Eva had 40 dolls which she used to treat for 'spots' (measles) she had painted on.

-Inglis's father was religious and used his position in India to “encourage native economic development, spoke out against infanticide and promoted female education."
-Inglis's maternal grandfather was Rev Henry Simson of Chapel of Garioch in Aberdeenshire.
-She was a cousin to the gynaecologist Sir Henry Simson, as well as fellow female medical pioneer Grace Cadell.
+Inglis's father was religious and used his position in India to "encourage native economic development, spoke out against infanticide and promoted female education."
+Inglis's maternal grandfather was George Powney Thompson.
+She was an aunt of the gynaecologist Sir Henry Simson, and a distant cousin of fellow female medical pioneer Grace Cadell.

-Inglis's father retired (when aged 56) from the East India Company to return to Edinburgh, via Tasmania, where some of her older siblings settled.
+Inglis's father retired (when aged 56) from the Indian Civil Service and moved to Edinburgh, via Tasmania, where some of her older siblings had settled.
 Inglis went on to a private education in Edinburgh (where she had led a successful demand by the schoolgirls to use private gardens in Charlotte Square) and finishing school in Paris.
 Inglis's decision to study medicine was delayed by nursing her mother, during her last illness (scarlet fever) and her death in 1885, when she felt obliged to stay in Edinburgh with her father.